JaimeIvanCervantes/IlastikDiagnosticTools/README.md

-ilastikDiagnosticTools
+IlastikDiagnosticTools
 ============

-A collection of tools to profile and optimize ilastik's running-time.
+A collection of diagnostics tools for Ilastik.

 Features
 --------